 James L. Bearden has more than 20 years’ experience in corporate, communications and entertainment law.
 Currently, Mr. Bearden is the Managing Partner of the CBR Law Group, LLLP in Boca Raton, Florida.
 Mr. Bearden's current practice emphasizes the representation of individuals, corporate and business entities involved in the entertainment industry.
 Mr. Bearden has extensive experience in the negotiation, preparation and administration of a wide range of contracts involving music/television/film production and distribution companies, artist and entertainers, publishing, Internet companies, radio networks, boxing promotions, concert and sporting event sites and venues.
 Transactions in which Mr. Bearden has participated include corporate mergers and acquisitions, real estate development, civil litigation, the representation of radio and television stations, cable and broadband systems.
 Also, Mr. Bearden has held the positions of Associate General Counsel at Don King Productions, Inc. in Deerfield Beach, Florida, of counsel at the law firm of Akerman, Senterfitt & Eidson in Miami, Florida and of counsel at The Thomas Law Group, PA, in Boca Raton, Florida.
 He is a graduate of the University of Detroit and of the Howard University School of Law.
 At the University of Detroit Mr. Bearden majored in radio, television & film production.
 Mr. Bearden holds memberships in the Federal Communications Bar, the Black Entertainment and Sports Lawyers Association, and is also an agent/signatory of the Writers Guild of America, East and West.
 Mr. Bearden is admitted to practice law in the State of Florida, the District of Columbia, before the US District Court for the District of Columbia, the US Court of Appeals for the District of Columbia, and the US District Court for the District of Maryland.

 President & Founder of Journey Entertainment.
 Author of The Diva’s in the Details.
 Formerly COO of Carolco Pictures and VP/Executive Producer of M*E Television.
 Writer/Director and star of Hidden Assets.
 Award winning producer and actress.
-In addition to appearing on Friday Night Lights and several independent film projects, she has produced, directed and hosted hundreds of hours of entertainment programming and news shows.
-Journey has interviewed scores of celebrities and hired and trained on air talent for three entertainment networks.
-Journey is also the host of the upcoming series Passport to The Palm Beaches coming in 2019.
+In addition to appearing on and several independent film projects, she has produced, directed and hosted hundreds of hours of entertainment programming and news shows.
+Journey has interviewed scores of celebrities, and hired and trained on air talent for three entertainment networks.
+Journey is also the host and producer of the luxury/lifestyle series Passport to The Palm Beaches.

 Mel Maron, a graduate of The City College of New York, is currently the President and Owner of JGM Enterprises Inc., which represents independent producers in film and television.
 Mr. Maron started his career as an office boy at MGM before rising to become the Road Show Sales Manager, where he was responsible for the distribution of the following films: Ben-Hur (1959), starring Charlton Heston; King of Kings (1961), starring Jeffrey Hunter; How the West Was Won (1962, Cinerama, Grand Prix Cinerama), starring John Wayne, James Stewart and Debbie Reynolds; The Wonderful World of the Brothers Grimm (1962, Cinerama), starring Lawrence Harvey; Mutiny on the Bounty (1962), starring Marlon Brando; Doctor Zhivago (1965), starring Omar Sharif and directed by David Lean; Ice Station Zebra (1968, Cinerama), starring Rock Hudson, Jim Brown and Ernest Borgnine; and 2001: A Space Odyssey (1968), directed by Stanley Kubrick.